dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/permalinks.md

 http://ark.dasch.swiss/ark:/72163/1/0001/0C=0L1kORryKzJAJxxRyRQY.20180604T085622513Z
 ```

-Without a timestamp, a Knora resource ARK URL refers to the latest version of the
+Without a timestamp, a DSP-API resource ARK URL refers to the latest version of the
 resource at the time when the URL is resolved.

 ### ARK URLs for Values

-The format of a Knora value ARK URL is as follows:
+The format of a DSP-API value ARK URL is as follows:

 ```
 http://HOST/ark:/NAAN/VERSION/PROJECT/RESOURCE_UUID/VALUE_UUID[.TIMESTAMP]